ClickHouse/ClickHouse/docs/en/getting_started/index.md

 ### From RPM Packages

-Yandex ClickHouse team recommends using official pre-compiled `rpm` packages for CentOS, RedHat and all other rpm-based distributions.
+Yandex ClickHouse team recommends using official pre-compiled `rpm` packages for CentOS, RedHat and all other rpm-based Linux distributions.

-First you need to add our repository:
+First you need to add the official repository:

 ```bash
 sudo yum install yum-utils